+32.1 Nothing in this Treaty shall be construed to prevent the adoption or enforcement by a Party of measures of general applicability applied on a non-discriminatory basis in good faith that are necessary to:

+- (i) protect public morals or maintaining public order; - (ii) protect human, animal or plant life or health; - (iii) ensure compliance with laws and regulations that are not inconsistent with the provisions of this Treaty; - (iv) protect and conserve the environment, including all living and non-living natural resources; - (v) protect national treasures or monuments of artistic, cultural, historic or archaeological value.

+In considering whether a measure is necessary, the Tribunal shall take into account whether there was no less restrictive alternative measure reasonably available to a Party.

-- 32.1 Nothing in this Treaty shall be construed to prevent the adoption or enforcement by a Party of measures of general applicability applied on a non-discriminatory basis that are necessary to: - (i) protect public morals or maintaining public order; - (ii) protect human, animal or plant life or health; - (iii) ensure compliance with law and regulations that are not inconsistent with the provisions of this Agreement; - (iv) protect and conserve the environment, including all living and nonliving natural resources; - (v) protect national treasures or monuments of artistic, cultural, historic or archaeological value. - 32.2 Nothing in this Treaty shall apply to non-discriminatory measures of general application taken by a central bank or monetary authority of a Party in pursuit of monetary and related credit policies or exchange rate policies.
-This paragraph is without prejudice to a Party's rights and obligations under Article 6. - 32.3 Nothing in this Treaty shall affect the rights and obligations of Parties as members of the International Monetary Fund under the IMF Articles of Agreement, as applicable from time to time, including the use of exchange actions which are in conformity with the IMF Articles of Agreement.
-In case of any inconsistency between the provisions of this Agreement and the IMF Articles of Agreement, the latter shall prevail.
+32.2 Nothing in this Treaty shall apply to non-discriminatory measures of general application taken by a central bank or monetary authority of a Party in pursuit of monetary and related credit policies or exchange rate policies.
+This paragraph is without prejudice to a Party's rights and obligations under Article 6 of this Treaty.

+32.3 Nothing in this Treaty shall affect the rights and obligations of Parties as members of the International Monetary Fund under the IMF Articles of Agreement, as applicable from time to time, including the use of exchange actions which are in conformity with the IMF Articles of Agreement.
+In case of any inconsistency between the provisions of this Treaty and the IMF Articles of Agreement, the latter shall prevail.